cknadler/nidyx/README.md

 #### Caveats

-* The following is ommited from the beginning of all JSON examples:
+* The following is omitted from the beginning of all JSON examples:

 ```
 "$schema": "http://json-schema.org/draft-04/schema#",
 "type": "object",
 ```

-* `.m` files are also ommited from all examples
+* `.m` files are also omitted from all examples

 ## License